-A departmental officer will endeavour to contact you within five working days to discuss the matter and will keep you informed of the progress of the case.
+A departmental officer will endeavour to contact you within five business days to discuss the matter and will keep you informed of the progress of the case.

-Where possible, matters will be resolved within 28 days.
+Where possible, matters will be resolved within 20 business days.
 At the conclusion of a formal complaint, you will receive our decision in writing.